gregnrobinson/blinkstick-ansible/README.md

 # Blinkstick Ansible

-The reason for creating this repository was for me to have an easy way to operate 4 Blinkstick Nanos that I had bought for my Raspberry pi cluster.
-When you have multiple nodes with separate Blinksticks, having an abstraction layer on all four nodes makes it much easier to build tools that execute against all nodes, or a subset of nodes, or a subset of a subset of nodes, and so on.

-Ansible seemed like the easiest path forward as I can make each tool as a role and use jinja templating for the python scripts that need to execute on the remote nodes.
-Using the python library directly, there is much more flexibility as to what can be achieved vs the cli tool that is provided also.
-When thinking about future development and ease of use, Ansible strikes as a good balance.

 Much of the inspiration is from https://github.com/arvydas/blinkstick-python/wiki where some of the python snippets worked as-is and some did not.
 Some of the snippets are from Python 2.7 and wouldn't work on Python 3.X.
 I am using At least Python 3.8 for everything python related.

+The reason for creating this repository was for me to have an easy way to operate 4 Blinkstick Nanos that I had bought for my Raspberry pi cluster.
+When you have multiple nodes with separate Blinksticks, having an abstraction layer on all four nodes allows for complete control of of all blinksticks using only single commands.
+This repository makes it possible to create patterns and sequences using blinksticks no matter where they are plugged in.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/26353407/126090043-1788cdf8-8f37-4aba-a160-d526d99923f5.jpg" width="415" />